Everything wrong with Ethereum in 2019

 Ethereum was inspired by Bitcoin but has separate evolution than Bitcoin.
 Vitalik Buterin tried to contribute to Bitcoin and was pushed away by Bitcoin developers of the time period.
 His approach was to make a blockchain network that could handle complex computations, instead of just payments.
 The complex computations he needed were to be able to issue assets, which Ethereum has become the market leader in, where Bitcoin has stagnated in.

-There are other blockchain networks that evolved from Bitcoin.
-And Blockchain networks evolved from Ethereum.
+There are other blockchain networks that evolved from Bitcoin, and there are Blockchain networks evolved from Ethereum.
 These two do not share a common ancestor.

 Aside from competitor blockchains such as Tron being available.
 There are also permissioned blockchains used by Fortune 500 enterprises who are actively developing the Ethereum ecosystem in their own ways.